astridx/meinblog/content/posts/joomla/22joomla-parameter.en.md

 ![Joomla Parameters](/images/parameter.en.png)

-For the menu item we already had a parameter set and for the component as a whole there is one in the options.
-Now it's the turn of the item in particular.
+For the menu item we had already set a parameter.
+For the component, you can find it in the options of the configuration.
+We will look at the item in particular in this section.

 > For impatient people: Look at the changed program code in the [Diff View](https://github.com/astridx/boilerplate/compare/t17...t18)[^github.com/astridx/boilerplate/compare/t17...t18] and take over these changes into your development version.

 ## Step by step

+The code with which the assignment of a parameter is calculated, was for a long time differently integrated in the Joomla core components.
+Shortly before the release of Joomla 4 there were efforts to simplify and unify this.
+Example pull requests are [PR 34894](https://github.com/joomla/joomla-cms/pull/34894)[^github.com/joomla/joomla-cms/pull/34894] and [PR 32538](https://github.com/joomla/joomla-cms/pull/32538)[github.com/joomla/joomla-cms/pull/32538], from which one can be inspired for own implementations.

 ### New files